 The fix: To repair issues that come about from poor soldering, reattach the disconnected joints using a solder gun along with some solder.
 You can tell when the solder joint or component is disconnected if you see cracks or components that are not attached to the board.

 As mentioned earlier, printed circuit boards are often created using acid.
 The acid creates pathways for electricity to travel throughout the board.
-During the creation process, acid may get trapped in and angle, which can cause the acid to make pathways that cause the device not to work properly.
+During the creation process, an acid may get trapped in an angle, which can cause the acid to make pathways that cause the device not to work properly.

 Unfortunately, your environment counts when it comes to printed circuit boards.
 This means extreme heat and cold as well as moisture and dirt can really impact how well the printed circuit board does its job.